-Now if the thought of joining a gym seems super scary, not to worry.
+Now if joining a gym isn't your thing, not to worry.
 We’re going to show you some resistance training moves you can do in the comfort and privacy of your own home.
 Don’t have any weights?
-Not to worry there, either!
+We've got you covered there too!

 There are a variety of resistance training exercises you can do simply by utilizing your own body weight or a chair.

 Some resistance exercises using your own body weight include:

 As you age, though, it’s really important to strengthen your quad muscles — that’s the muscles right on the front of your thigh.
 The quadriceps make up a good deal of your overall muscle mass, are made up of four muscles, and are responsible for a lot of things, including:

 - Bending in the hip

 That means the quadriceps are responsible for your ability to sit, stand, bend, walk, and run, to name just a few vitally important things.
 As you get older, it is really, really important to make sure these muscles stay strong.

 Did you know that after traffic accidents, fractures and falls are responsible for the mostunintentional injuries and deaths in America?
 And falls are the leading cause of injury and death in people over age 65!
 That’s right... according to the CDC, every second of every day in the United States, an older adult falls, making falls the number one cause of injuries and deaths from injury among older Americans.

 One out of five people who experience a hip fracture, dies within 1 year of obtaining their injury.